villaa/DCRCDAQdoc/SLACtest/SLACtest_Plan.md

 sequencer is build for the ODB for the old RevC driver only, we will need to assess what to upgrade in this test and upgrade it.

+  1. make sequencer scripts that work for RevD and general JSON input (1.6.8.3.4)
+  2. assess the possibility of merging with the RevC scripts, need info about the ODB structure (1.6.8.3.2)

 File Naming, Throughput, and Processing (Anthony/Amy)
 -----------------------------------------------------